metal-gogo/pagina-suelta-first-attempt/README.md

 ### Important abstractions

-Some abstractions are really important and it would have it's own directory.
+Some abstractions are really important and should have their own directory.

 ### Notable clarification

-It's relevant to note that we refer to dependencies to everything that imposes an API foreign to our codebase logic.
+It's relevant to note that we refer as dependencies to everything that imposes an API foreign to our codebase logic.

 This will provide us with the flexibility to work with a specific dependency without compromising our implementation to that.